Michael Papierski

-Michael John Papierski (born February 26, 1996) is an American professional baseball catcher and first baseman in the Detroit Tigers organization.
-He has also played for the San Francisco Giants and Cincinnati Reds.
+Michael John Papierski (born February 26, 1996) is an American professional baseball catcher and first baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants and Cincinnati Reds.

 Papierski played college baseball for the LSU Tigers and was selected in the ninth round in the 2017 MLB draft by the Houston Astros.
 He made his MLB debut in May 2022 with the Giants.

 Early life and amateur career

 Papierski grew up in Lemont, Illinois, and attended Lemont High School.
 He was selected in the 16th round of the 2014 Major League Baseball draft by the Toronto Blue Jays, but opted not to sign in favor of attending Louisiana State University (LSU).

 Papierski played college baseball for the LSU Tigers for three seasons.
 He spent the majority of his freshman season as the backup to starting catcher Kade Scivicque.
 In 2015, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.
 Papierski started 40 games at catcher and hit .242/.358/.387 in his sophomore season.
 As a junior, Papierski hit .256/.401/.477 with 11 home runs and 39 RBIs in 65 games, and was named to the SEC All-Defensive team after throwing out 23 baserunners.